-His father, Rupert William Gascoyne-Cecil, was the Bishop of Exeter.
+His father, William Rupert Ernest Gascoyne-Cecil, was the Bishop of Exeter.
 Rupert was admired for his loving personality, but earned himself a reputation for eccentricity.
 On one occasion, he surprised a guest by throwing powdered copper sulphate on the fire to turn the flames green!

 His mother was Lady Florence Mary Bootle-Wilbraham, daughter of Edward, 1st Earl of Lathom.
 She was nicknamed “Fluffy”.
-Randle’s grandfather was Prime Minister Robert Gascoyne-Cecil.
+Randle’s grandfather was Prime Minister Robert Gascoyne-Cecil (Lord Salisbury).

 Randle arrived up Ashburnham in January 1903.
 He was followed by his three younger brothers Victor Alexander, John Arthur and Rupert Edward Gascoyne-Cecil.
 There were also three sisters: Eve Alice and Mary Edith, who were twins, and Anne.